griffio/griffio.github.io/_posts/2015-05-02-Living-Clojure-Review.md

 The Clojure environment exists on the Java Virtual Machine and more recently as a Javascript language overlay with [Clojure script](https://github.com/clojure/clojurescript).

-This allows Clojure programmers to extend the idea that the front-end extends to the server too using the same language.
+This allows Clojure programmers to share the idea that the front-end extends to the server too using the same language.
 Often cited as an example of increased productivity by Io.js/Node.js developers.

 The book has two logical parts.